nwneisen/mke-docs/content/docs/migrate-from-MKE-3.md

 ### Scheduler

-No kubernetes RBAC permissions are associated with the Scheduler role.
+No Kubernetes RBAC permissions correlate to the Scheduler role.